Fortunately, we have good news for you.

 5) Have your organic food delivered to your home.

 Through community-supported agriculture programs (CSAs), you can buy fresh organic food for lower prices.
 If you participate in such a program, all you need to do is pay a fee to a farmer at the beginning of the growing season.
 Then during the harvest time, you will receive a weekly box of produce.
 The only disadvantage of this program is that you can’t choose the food items you receive.

 6) Don’t buy organic food through the middle man.

-You will save a lot of money by buying organic food directly from the farmer.
-Apart from the cost factor, you will also end up getting freshly picked organic food.
+You will save a lot of money by buying organic food directly from the farmer or a local store.
+Larger stores obviously have higher costs and longer transportation times.
+By using a local grower you will also end up getting freshly picked organic food.

 7) Stock up organic food for the winter.